hencou/esphome-remeha-can/README.md

 This component can be used to interact with the CAN bus that is exposed through the service port of modern Remeha boilers/heat pumps.

-For now, it's a passive component, only logging the data that gets published on the bus.
+For now, it's a passive component, only handling the data that gets published on the bus.
 Eventually, the goal is to provide an ESPhome interface that can be used through Home Assistant to read and control your Remeha boiler, fully local.

 ## Hardware requirements